BrianF23/PruebaTecnicaAngularFrontend/README.md

 The project consists of consuming a Rest API from [The Rick and Morty API] (https://rickandmortyapi.com/), for mere education.

+### Development version

+Angular CLI: 15.1.4
+Node: 16.13.1
+Package Manager: npm 8.1.2

+### Using Bootstrap 5.0

+Bootstrap 5.0 was used in the project.

 ## Get started

 ### Clone the repository